The Latent Moderated Structural Equations (LMS) and the Quasi Maximum Likelihood (QML) approach

 A Simple Example

-Here you can see an example of the LMS approach for a simple model.
-By default the summary function calculates fit measures compared to a null model (i.e., the same model without an interaction term).
+measures compared to a null model (i.e., the same model without an

 library(modsem)